FailAcademy/learning/web-dev-foundation/_slides/03-js/03-functions-and-objects-slides.md

 # Agenda

-1. Functions
+1. How we create functions in JS, and how they impact "scope"
-2. Objects
+2. What are objects?
+How do we make them?
-3. Arrays
+3. Arrays (and how to "loop" over them)

 ---
 template: inverse